-Set Enable rich text for image captions? to Yes if you would like captions in articles to have a WYSIWYG editor for formatting and links, or leave the default setting of No for plain text captions.
+Set Enable rich text for image captions? to Yes if you would like captions in articles to have a WYSIWYG editor for formatting and links, or set No for plain text captions.
 If you enable this feature, the default limit for caption length is 255 characters.
-You can set zero here to have no limit on the length of captions, as long as your publication's theme design can accommodate any length of caption.
+You can set 0 (zero) here to have no limit on the length of captions, as long as your publication's theme design can accomodate any length of caption.